thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 time-window-zoom-in:
     0:
         image: /images/user-guide/dashboards/overview/timewindow-zoom-1-pe.png
-        title: 'Zoom in by holding the right mouse key and move it on the chart in the place where you need to get a closer look.'
+        title: 'Zoom in by holding the right mouse key and move it on the chart to the place where you need to get a closer look.'
     1:
         image: /images/user-guide/dashboards/overview/timewindow-zoom-2-pe.png
         title: 'To zoom out to the original size of the chart, double-click on the widget.'